gear6io/ranger/server/metadata/registry/regtypes/README.md

 # Registry Types (regtypes)

-This package contains the core type definitions for the Icebox metadata registry system.
+This package contains the core type definitions for the Icebox metadata registry system, organized for clarity and maintainability.

-## Overview
+## 🏗️ **Package Overview**

 The `regtypes` package provides strongly-typed structures that represent the database schema for the metadata registry.
 These types are used throughout the system for: